tacocabeza/tripPlanner/reports/sprint1.md

 ## Planned Epics

 * v1 protocol
+	Provides information about server capabilities to the user.
+This includes icons that show current connection status and if more information is available.
 * Team Identification
+	Displays our team name on both the client and the server so it appears in the header, footer, and browser tab.
 * About
+	Provides the user with information about the team and people on the team.
+This includes a mission statement as well as a bio and image for each member.
 * Where am I?
+	Displays the current location of the user on startup.
+Will also allow user to return to current location after changing the map view.
 * Where is?
+	Allows the user to find any location on the map using longitude and latitude coordinates.

 ## Metrics